gx9702/UA-TypeRepository/Core/Part4/DataTypes/UserTokenPolicy/readme.md

 <!-- datatype -->
 ## UserTokenPolicy
+Describes a user token that can be used with a server.
 <!-- end of description -->
 The fields of the UserTokenPolicy DataType are defined in the following table: